Skip to main content

 About this task

-You can add or remove resources from a resource group at any time.
+• You can add or remove resources from a resource group anytime.

-To back up a single resource (for example, a single VM), you must create a resource group that contains that single resource.
+• To back up a single resource, such as a VM, create a resource group that contains only that resource.

-To back up multiple resources, you must create a resource group that contains multiple resources.
+• To back up multiple resources, create a resource group that includes all the resources you want to protect.

-To optimize Snapshots, you should group the VMs and datastores that are associated with the same volume into one resource group.
+• For optimal snapshot performance, group VMs and datastores on the same volume into a single resource group.

-While you can create a resource group without a backup policy, data protection operations are only possible when at least one policy is attached to the resource group.
-You have the option to use an existing policy or create a new one during the resource group creation process.
+• You can create a resource group without a backup policy, but data protection requires at least one policy.
+Select an existing policy or create a new one during resource group creation.

 Steps

-1. In the left Navigator pane of the SCV plug-in, click Resource Groups, then select Create to start the wizard.
+1. In the left navigator pane of the SCV plug-in, select Resource Groups, then select Create to start the wizard.

-This is the easiest way to create a resource group.
-However, you can also create a resource group with one resource by performing one of the following:
+Alternatively, you can create a resource group for a single resource by doing one of the following:

-• To create a resource group for one VM, click Menu > Hosts and Clusters, then right-click a VM, then select NetApp SnapCenter, and then select Create Resource Group.
+• To create a resource group for one VM, on the shortcuts page, select Hosts and Clusters, then right-click a VM, select SnapCenter Plug-in for VMware vSphere > Create Resource Group.

-• To create a resource group for one datastore, click Menu > Hosts and Clusters, then right-click a datastore, then select NetApp SnapCenter, and then select Create Resource Group.
+• To create a resource group for one datastore, on the shortcuts page, select Hosts and Clusters, then right-click a datastore, select SnapCenter Plug-in for VMware vSphere > Create Resource Group.

 For this field… Do this…